TheRenegadeCoder/sample-programs-website/docs/projects/reverse-string/scala/index.md

 {% endraw %}

-Reverse String in Scala was written by:
+[Reverse String](https://sampleprograms.io/projects/reverse-string) in [Scala](https://sampleprograms.io/languages/scala) was written by:

+- Vee Ng
 - Viet Thang Nguyen

-- Vee Ng
+If you see anything you'd like to change or update, [please consider contributing](https://github.com/TheRenegadeCoder/sample-programs).

 **Note**: The solution shown above is the current solution in the Sample Programs repository as of Mar 22 2019 16:16:44.
 The solution was first committed on Mar 22 2019 12:59:04.
 As a result, documentation below may be outdated.